Junaid-Akram/UNSWTutorial/README.md

 # hello-world
-Toy repository for Git tutorial
+Toy repository for Git tutorial.
 This is an example repository for the Git tutoial to UNSW.
+New lines added in Github